Kern000/Kern000/README.md

   </li>
 <p></p>
 <li>
 Backend was also an interesting experiment on the 'factory' method in creating restful endpoints.
-This method allows unchanging codes in server even when database expands in scope due to expanding business needs.
+This method allows unchanging codes in the server even when database expands in scope due to expanding business needs.
   </li>
 <p></p>
   <li>